huggingface/transformers/docs/source/add_new_model.rst

    git push -u origin a-descriptive-name-for-my-changes

 4. Once you are satisfied, go to the webpage of your fork on GitHub.
 Click on “Pull request”.
-Make sure to add the GitHub handle of the Hugging Face team as reviewer, so that the Hugging Face team gets notified for future changes.
+Make sure to add the GitHub handle of some members of the Hugging Face team as reviewers, so that the Hugging Face team gets notified for future changes.

 5. Change the PR into a draft by clicking on “Convert to draft” on the right of the GitHub pull request web page.